How to Turn a Ram ProMaster into a Campervan

 Van ceiling

 Next is the ceiling in the van.
 I purchased a grayish toned board for the ceiling, and I love it!
 I also purchased a Maxx Air fan for the ceiling to provide a breeze at night.
 I did not purchase the one with a remote for fear of losing the remote with so many of us in the van and to save a little money.
+The mesh cover on the fan does need removed often to clean inside and get rid of the bugs.
+It is easy to remove and replace.

 Again, I just shoved the Havelock wool up into the ceiling as I added boards to the ceiling.